This applies to antenatal and postnatal clinics, ultrasound appointments and attendance to maternity ward.

 We have safe arrangements in place to enable us to see women with potential Coronavirus symptoms separately from those without symptoms.
 You will be cared for in the maternity unit by a midwife.

-You are allowed one birth partner who will need to be your nominated visitor for the duration of your stay.
+We welcome two birth partners on the delivery suite.
 They will be given a wristband to enable us to identify them throughout your stay.

 All of our midwives will be checking women for raised temperature when they arrive at your house to provide care.